Time to relax? This is a great spot.

 East Jordan lies in the heart of Charlexoix county Michigan.
 If you are in the area for a day or two or staying for a few weeks, there are plenty of local interests to enjoy while you're here.

 Access to lake Charlevoix and the beach.
 Only a few minutes from beautiful Lake Michigan.
 There are 10 gorgeous parks in the area, great for hiking, boating or a good old fashioned BBQ with family and friends.
-Nearby golf courses, tennis courts.
-Canoing and boat launches (depending on dock availability).
+Nearby golf courses, tennis courts, canoing and boat launches.

 Our Cottage and Cabin both include the comforts of home, with a small, cozy atmosphere.